dentarg/auth0-blog/_posts/2017-09-20-serverless-framework-and-auth0-webtasks-hop-on-the-bullet-train.markdown

 * payment processing with stripe
 * ...(use your imagination)

 Go check out his post which includes additional resources, several videos, and more!
-In the videos you'll also learn how you can use scheduled events.
+In the videos, you'll also learn how you can use scheduled events.

 You can find out more on the plugin in the Serverless [documentation](https://www.serverless.com/framework/docs/providers/webtasks/guide/intro).
 The plugin is open source, and you can grab the source, file bugs, or contribute (PRs welcome!) in our repo [here](https://github.com/auth0/serverless-webtasks).
 To learn more about Auth0 Webtasks, head over to [https://webtask.io].

+Special thanks to David Wells, and the rest of the Serverless team for helping us make this a reality!

 Let us know about your experience with using Auth0 Webtasks and Serverless!